 Recent support from the European Regional Development Fund has enabled us to construct a new Recycling Hub to increase recycling rates and efficiency, as well as purchase a Biodigester that transforms our island food waste into a soil enhancer, which can be purchased at the Garden Visitor Centre.

 We are always looking at ways to reduce our use of plastics.
 Tresco Stores has been plastic bag free for over a decade, uses biodegradable packaging in the Deli, buys loose fruit and veg wherever possible and stocks drinks in cans or glass bottles only.
 We are also the first island on Scilly to be completely plastic straw free in our restaurants and shop, and we encourage the use of refillable water bottles with five free refill points across the island.

 All plates, glasses and cutlery used at our outdoor events, such as the Low Tide Event, are either reusable stock from our restaurants or are biodegradable or fully recyclable.
 Extensive litter checks following these events ensure we leave nothing behind, and islanders regularly take part in organised or informal beach cleans.

 Energy & Transport

 As a member of the 10:10 Campaign, we’re working hard to reduce our carbon emissions across the island.

-All our construction projects now have energy saving measures at their heart, including air source heat pumps in the Sea Garden Cottages, heat exchangers in our swimming pools and solar panels at the Flying Boat Bar & Bistro.
+All our construction projects now have energy-saving measures at their heart, including air source heat pumps in the Sea Garden Cottages, heat exchangers in our swimming pools and solar panels at the Flying Boat Cafe & Deli.
 Our traditional cottages have benefitted from insulation upgrades to reduce energy consumption.

 Tresco is one of the key partners in the Smart Islands project – a major programme that aims to move Scilly to a low-carbon future, developing technology and solutions that could be scaled up for use elsewhere in the future.